 Embedded in our long term vision is for our programmes and workshops to be financially accessible to everyone by providing free places.
 In the last few years, we have been successful with funding bids that have meant children have been able to attend our programmes and families have been able to attend our workshops free of charge.
 We know how difficult it is right now for families, particularly for those with children who need additional support (NHS report)

-By training more facilitators across the UK to deliver the programme and workshops to their communities
+By training more facilitators across the UK and beyond to deliver the programmes and workshops to their communities

-Our first cohort of facilitator trainees will be ready to deliver more programmes and workshops across the UK in 2025.
-As this network of facilitators grows, so does the level of resilience among children and families across the UK.
-More facilitators and more funding means more communities receive these tools for resilience.
+Our first cohort of Accredited Facilitators are already delivering programmes and workshops across the UK and Europe.
+As this network of facilitators grows, so does the level of resilience among children and communities.

 Many families and professionals are excited about this project and are keen to help reach as many people as possible in their communities.
 If that sounds like you, there are ways you can support this work: